cdot/SVGcut/README.md

 <img src="/images/coords.svg" style="width:50%;height: auto"></img>

-When we load up SVG2Gcode and generate Gcode for this drawing with Origin set to "SVG Page", then the lower left corner of the SVG page becomes machine (0,0) and the lower left corner of the bounding box will be at machine (10,30), as shown by the orange letters.
+When we load up SVGcut and generate Gcode for this drawing with Origin set to "SVG Page", then the lower left corner of the SVG page becomes machine (0,0) and the lower left corner of the bounding box will be at machine (10,30), as shown by the orange letters.

 If we now switch Origin to "Bounding Box", then the lower left corner of the bounding box becomes machine (0,0), and the top right is (60,30), as shown by the magenta letters.